archermarx/quadratic/README.md

 ## Performance

-While I have done my best to optimize this library as best as I could, in my tests, this is typically about 2.4-2.7 times slower than a naive quadratic solver.
+While I have done my best to optimize this library, in my tests, this is typically about 2.4-2.7 times slower than a naive quadratic solver.
 I think more optimizations are certainly possible, and I welcome performance enhancement suggestions or PRs.